yangwengithub/kotlin-web-site-cn/pages/docs/reference/js-project-setup.md

 type: doc
 layout: reference
 category: "JavaScript"
-title: "Setting Up Kotlin/JS Project"
+title: "搭建 Kotlin/JS 项目"
 ---

-# Setting up a Kotlin/JS project
+# 搭建 Kotlin/JS 项目

 Kotlin/JS projects use Gradle as a build system.
 To let developers easily manage their Kotlin/JS projects, we offer the Kotlin/JS Gradle plugin that provides project configuration tools together with helper tasks for automating routines